 The three guest staterooms and master suite below decks are outfitted to owners’ wishes, as usual.
 The owner of hull number one requested a VIP and two twin cabins for his guests.
 While this is pretty traditional, so, too, is the way the owner wanted the flying bridge arranged.
 He requested a second helm forward, complementing the main helm just below.
 Even with the driving station, the SL94’s flying bridge feels larger than that of comparably sized yachts.
 That was a primary goal for Sanlorenzo in creating the SL94.
 Eliminating toy stowage aft plays a large part in this.
 (The RIB is relocated to a tender garage, stowed athwartships, not fore-aft.
 It’s launched via a telescoping crane that pivots it for placement into the water.)
 The rest of the flying bridge features seating and sunning spaces, as well as an alfresco dining area.
 The owner also opted for the fixed hardtop—a radar arch with bimini is another choice—and requested it be painted in contrast with the rest of the SL94.

-Here’s an inside look at how the Sanlorenzo SL94, with her 22’1” beam, went from concept to computer drawings and ultimately to completion.
-You’ll also see her put through her sea trial paces, where she hit a reported 27-knot top speed with twin 1,890-hp Caterpillar engines.
+The Sanlorenzo SL94, with her 22’1” beam, went from concept to computer drawings and ultimately to completion.
+In shipyard tradition, she hit a good turn of speed, reportedly a 27-knot top end with twin 1,890-hp Caterpillar engines.